stryku/cmakesl/README.md

 * [Documentation for CMakeSL developers](https://github.com/stryku/cmakesl/blob/master/doc/DeveloperGuide.md)

 # Language design
-* Imperative - keep your mind in one paradigm while switching between C/C++ and CMake code.
+* Imperative with declarative extensions - use declarative paradigm to write simple stuff, use imperative one if you need to add a little magic to your build system.
 * C++ish taste - The syntax and semantic are very similar to the ones from C++, so a developer who has any experience with this language will fairly quickly pick the CMakeSL up.
 You have variables, classes, scopes, namespaces (soon), modules (soon) and a lot of other features known from C++.
 Another advantage of such approach is that CMakeSL is compatible with a lot of C++ tools like syntax highlighting, clang-format, doxygen etc. See [The language guide](https://github.com/stryku/cmakesl/blob/master/doc/UserGuide.md) for more.
 * Statically typed - be notified about the mistakes before the execution even starts.
 * Set of builtin types like `string`, `list<T>`, `project`, `executable` and more.
 Combined with static typing, makes CMake's interface powerful and easy to use at the same time.